Face the Sun

 Face the Sun is the fourth studio album by South Korean boy band Seventeen.
-It was released on May 27, 2022 by Pledis Entertainment through YG Plus.
+It was released on May 27, 2022, by Pledis Entertainment through YG Plus.
 The album contains nine tracks, with "Hot" serving as lead single.
-The first track, "Darling", was pre-released on April 15, 2022.
+The first track, "Darl+ing", was pre-released on April 15, 2022.
 The repackaged version of the album, titled Sector 17, released on July 18 alongside its lead single "World".
 The fourth track, "Cheers", was pre-released on July 7, 2022.

 Background

 In March, seven months after the release of the commercially successful EP Attacca, Pledis Entertainment announced that Seventeen would be releasing a studio album, their first since An Ode (2019), in May.
 Following the release of the group's first-ever English single "Darling" on April 15, the label confirmed that Seventeen would return on May 27 with a fourth studio album titled Face the Sun.
 Starting on April 26, the group released "Inner Shadows", a 13-part trailer on YouTube to tease the new album.
 Described by band member Hoshi as marking the "shedding [of their] former image and becoming more mature", the album greatly contrasts with their earlier, more cheerful concepts.